UniMath/agda-unimath/src/synthetic-homotopy-theory/eckmann-hilton-argument.lagda.md

 There is another natural construction of an Eckmann-Hilton identification along these lines.
 If we think of the first construction as "rotating clockwise", this alternate version "rotates counter-clockwise".
-In terms of braids, the previous construction of Eckmann-Hilton braids `α` over `β`, while this new construction braids `α` under `β`.
+In terms of braids, the previous construction of Eckmann-Hilton braids `α` over `β`, while this next construction braids `α` under `β`.
 This difference shows up nicely in the type theory.
 The first version uses the naturality of the operation of whiskering on the left, while the second version uses the naturality of the operation of whiskering on